Low rates. No fees. Just money for college.

 What kind of background does it take to get into a great law school?
 You might want to look to Plato and Jane Austen instead of John Grisham.

-New analysis from Earnest shows that those who earn a JD degree come from a wide range of prior backgrounds, with the majority having a background in the liberal arts.
+Analysis from Earnest shows that those who earn a JD degree come from a wide range of prior backgrounds, with the majority having a background in the liberal arts.

+Our analysis found that nearly one-third (30%) had a background in the social sciences, with most having studied political science prior to law school.
 Other top liberal arts majors included humanities, classics, history, economics, and English.
 Among majors who didn’t study a discipline in the liberal arts, business majors made up 13% of law students, followed by pre-law study (11%).

 Read more: How to Pay for Law School